TudbuT/qft/README.md

 ...look at the "Releases" section on the sidebar.
 You should see a link titled vX.Y.Z.
-Click on that, and then choose the right file for your OS: `qft` for Linux, `qft-mac` for Mac, and `qft.exe` for Windows (currently unavailable, sorry.).
+Click on that, and then choose the right file for your OS: `qft` for Linux, `qft-mac` for Mac, and `qft.exe` for Windows.
 Download this file, make it executable in case of Linux or Mac, and then follow your friend's instructions on how to receive the file they wanted to send you.

 ## Usage: